p3g-18/p3g-18/README.md

 illustration of web developer with laptop

 What I'm doing now
- I’m currently working on Mutube a youtube clone using reactjs I’m currently learning Reactjs from Namaste React by Akshay Saini
+ I’m currently working on blog site using appwrite for backend and react for frontend

 My Languages and tools